 Melgen is appealing his $73 million Medicare fraud conviction for which he was handed a 17-year sentence at the low-security Miami Federal Correctional Institute.

-At appellate arguments Friday in Miami, however, Melgen’s attorney Kirk Ogrosky took aim at the failure by the government to use a statistician at trial when using comparisons to show that Melgen was billing exponentially more than his peers.
+At appellate arguments Friday in Miami, Melgen’s attorney Kirk Ogrosky took aim at the alleged failure by the government to use a statistician at trial when comparing Melgen's billing pattern to that of his peers.

 Though U.S. District Judge Kenneth Marra had initially refused to admit the billing comparisons at trial, citing a federal rule governing expert testimony, he later decided to accept the billing comparisons as content-based evidence.